 All is not lost - Put the item in the washing machine which will remove ALL the Stabiliser, then you'll be abe to press it back to its right shape

 What can you do with the finished Large Appliques

 The question is what can't you do with our Large Appliques

 There are many benefits to stitching your completed applique to a project, rather than appliqueing as you go - the first one being, if you have an issue with the stitch-out (we all have them), you won't have messed up your entire project, and secondly, you have a very neat back - you only have the outline stitching showing, rather than the back of your applique design.
 I love this finish on Minky blankets or towels

 All the construction – outlines and joining are created within the design to allow the designs to match up – if you re-size one part of the design without the ‘matching’ part, they will not fit together.

 You could put all the pieces together, and do a total re-size – that will allow all the pieces to match up.
 But.. re-sizing satin stitch creates its own problems – you may end up with either smaller satin stitch that will not cover your joins, or wide satin stitch that your machine won’t stitch.

 Unless you are really good with your editing software, I do not recommend re-sizing these designs – I certainly could not guarantee a quality stitch-out

-We have a wide variety of Large Applique designs - from cute animals to Large Place-mats
+We have such a wide variety of Large Applique designs - from cute animals to Large Place-mats

 We have a number of How To Videos showing how to create our Large Applique Designs